Microsoft Word: Visual Basic for Applications

 Microsoft Word Training Series | Level 4

-This course is designed for the Microsoft Word user who wants automate tasks using Visual Basic for Applications (VBA) but has little or no programming experience.
-Students will record VBA macros and use modules, procedures, variables and constants within the VBA window.
-Using many different samples, students will create if statements, loops and dialogs.
-Using different strategies, macros will be run to automate Microsoft Word.
+This course is designed for the Microsoft Word user who wants to automate tasks using Visual Basic for Applications (VBA) but has little or no programming experience.
+Students will record VBA macros and then learn to create and work with modules, procedures, variables and constants in the Visua Basic Editor.
+Using many different samples, students will calso reate if statements, loops and dialogs.

 Prerequisite: Microsoft Word: Intermediate / Advanced or equivalent knowledge and skills.